s1h2u3b4h5a6m7-ops/investorlens/STATE.md

 - Robot code should speak **only the current schema's columns**, never leftovers that happen to exist on the live table — otherwise a parachute rebuild breaks the robot.

+## Lessons Session D added

+- When a design fork appears, **the founder's own CONTRACT is the arbiter**: its "§9 bull case / §7 red flags" annotations settled where the debate lives.
+No doctrine (titles, nav, section count) was edited — only bodies.
+- The commit-landed check that works on iPad: open **Raw** view → Safari **Find on Page** → search a string only the NEW bytes contain (expect 1) and one only the OLD bytes contained (expect 0).
+Content is the fingerprint, not "the page looks right."

 ## Mission lock (unchanged)